eye-division/rosa-prod-site/_projects/education-video.md

 highlight: false
 past: false
 description: >-
-  Rosa Productions is working on a variety of international online post-graduate courses with Wiley Publishing.
+  We work on a variety of international online post-graduate courses with Wiley Publishing for the University of Birmingham.
 Educational media content produced for the courses includes documentary, teacher presence and graphics led production.
-  The video and media are post-graduate course content for the University of Birmingham
 project_date: 2015-11-01 00:00:00
 project_to_date: 2018-12-31 00:00:00
 main_image_path: /assets/Grad 2018-07-05 10.52.20.jpg